 Variable-Interval Reinforcement

-Last but not least, let’s say the reinforcement is given out at random intervals, provided that the behavior is performed.
-Health inspectors or secret shoppers are commonly-used examples of variable-interval reinforcement.
+Last, the reinforcement is given out at random intervals, provided that the behavior is performed.
+Health inspectors or secret shoppers are commonly used examples of variable-interval reinforcement.
 The reinforcement could be administered five minutes after the behavior is performed or seven hours after the behavior is performed.
-Skinner found that the response rate for this schedule is fast and the extinction rate is slow.
+Skinner found that the response rate for this schedule is fast, and the extinction rate is slow.

 Skinner’s Box and Pigeon Pilots in World War II

 Yes, you read that right.
-The work that Skinner did with pigeons and other animals in Skinner’s box had real-life effects.
+Skinner's work with pigeons and other animals in Skinner's box had real-life effects.
 After some time training pigeons in his boxes, B.F.
 Skinner got an idea.
 Pigeons were easy to train.
 They can see very well as they fly through the sky.
-They’re also quite calm creatures and don’t panic in intense situations.
+They're also quite calm creatures and don't panic in intense situations.
 Their skills could be applied to the war that was raging on around him.

 B.F.
 Skinner decided to create a missile that pigeons would operate.
 That’s right.
 The U.S. military was having trouble accurately targeting missiles, and B.F.
 Skinner believed pigeons could help.
 He believed he could train the pigeons to recognize a target and peck when they saw it.
 As the pigeons pecked, Skinner’s specially designed cockpit would navigate appropriately.
 Pigeons could be pilots in World War II missions, fighting Nazi Germany.